Swarnashree/swarnashree.github.io/index.md

   <img src="swarnashree.png" width="250" height="250">
 </p> -->

 Hello!
-I am an NLP/ML enthusiast.
-I recently completed Masters of Science degree in Intelligent Information Systems (LTI department) at [Carnegie Mellon University, Pittsburgh](https://www.lti.cs.cmu.edu/people/222227570/swarnashree-mysore-sathyendra).
+I am an NLP/ML enthusiast currently working as an NLP Research Engineer.
+My current work delves into supervised fine-tuning of LLMs, parameter efficient fine-tuning of LMs and LLMs, distributed training pipelines for these LLMs, RAG based use cases for LLMs.
+I am also exploring unsupervised topic classification models.

+I completed Masters of Science degree in Intelligent Information Systems (LTI department) at [Carnegie Mellon University, Pittsburgh](https://www.lti.cs.cmu.edu/people/222227570/swarnashree-mysore-sathyendra).
 I have interned at Amazon Alexa AI as an applied scientist in the past, working on fairness in Entity Resolution models.
 In the past, I have worked with Prof. Alan W Black on downstream tasks like keyword tagging for low resource language speech.
 Currently, I work at a private investment research firm, as an NLP Engineering Expert.
 I work on parameter efficient fine-tuning of language models(LMs) like BERT useful for the finance domain.
 I am also working on distributed training of such LMs and taking care of the ML pipeline end-to-end.Between 2018-2021, I worked as a Software Development Engineer 2 at **Goldman Sachs**, Bangalore and contributed to some very interesting projects.
 I completed my BE Degree in Information Science and Engineering from [PES Institute of Technology](https://www.pes.edu/), Bangalore (Batch of 2014-2018).

 I'm most interested in tackling problems in the **Machine Learning**, **Natural Language Processing** domains and building **scalable, secure** ML systems.